-Now that we know about how exponents and logarithms are inverse operations of each other, and logarithmic functions are the inverse of exponential functions, it's time to explore the deep, dark caverns of the base.
+Now that we know about how exponents and logarithms are inverse operations of each other, it's time to explore the deep, dark caverns of the base.
 Take a look at the function we inverted before:

 y = 10x

 The first thing to pop out like a jack-in-a-box is that 10, the base of the exponent, is now attached below the log.
 Guess what?
 It's also called the base: the base of the logarithm.

 So where's the exponent?

 It's still the x.
 Bingo.
 It's one and the same.

 That means the entire expression log10 y is the exponent you need to raise the base 10 to so you get y.
 For example, what is log10 100?
 To figure this out, ask yourself the following question: 10 raised to the power of what would give 100?
 The answer is 2, because 102 = 100.